 If you can’t resist buying more plants, this could be the solution for you to hang plants without drilling, as the display can be switched up whenever you’d like.
 Simply add string, chain or even a cute macrame holder to your potted plant and up, up and away they go.

 2. S hooks

 S hooks are perfect to use when hanging plants from a rack, rail or hook.
 If you already have a curtain rod or some kind of fixture on your wall, just get a set of S hooks and you’re set!
 They’re really affordable too, and come in packs of various sizes and colors.

 There’s no easier or cheaper way to display plants, and we love their multitude of uses around the home too.
 I use S hooks to hang my plants from my curtain rod, and they work beautifully!
-Some of the beginner houseplants like pothos are actually perfect for hanging.
+Some of the beginner houseplants like Pothos or Philodendron are actually perfect for hanging.

 3. Wall Hanging Planters with Hooks

 This kinda combines the previous ideas and makes hanging plants indoors a breeze.
 Again it’s a great way to save space and add some life to your blank walls.
 These wall hanging planters are lightweight and made of plastic, and they already come with adhesive hooks that are ridiculously easy to hang.
 I can’t wait to try them myself!